fastenhealth/docs/BETA.md

 ### Testing Manual Bundle Upload

+> NOTE: this functionality is not working in the BETA2

 If you'd like to test the manual bundle upload, you can use data provided by the [Synthea](https://synthetichealth.github.io/synthea-sample-data/downloads/synthea_sample_data_fhir_r4_sep2019.zip) project to test.
 Just extract the downloaded `zip` file, and upload one of the many `json`  files.